tal3898/Hummus/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Things to change before upload a new version

+1) Copy the directories globals, and jsonFormats

+2) Copy the function createStepTemplate

+3) Copy the Dockerfile, and the .gitlab-ci

+4) Copy the .env file

 ## Adding Sub Entity To Hummus
 Sometime the version of the data, is changed. sub entities are add, Fields are changed...
 And as a result, you will need to update the Hummus.